On reduction and normalization in the computational core: Normalization and Normalizing Strategies

-\paragraph{Understanding uniform normalization.} The fact that $\sred$ and $\wred$ are uniformly normalizing is key in the definition of normalizing strategy and deserves some discussion.
+\paragraph{Understanding Uniform Normalization.} The fact that $\sred$ and $\wred$ are uniformly normalizing is key in the definition of normalizing strategy and deserves some discussion.

-Assume we iterate surface reduction.
-The heart of the normalization proof is that if $M$ has a $\red$-normal form $N$, and we perform surface steps, the process terminates, that is, we reach a \emph{surface normal form}.
-Notice that {surface factorization} only guarantees that \emph{there exists} a $\sredx{}$-sequence such that if $M\redx{}^*N$ then $ M\sredx{}^* U \nsredx{}^* N $, where $U$ is $\sredx{}$-normal.
-The \emph{existential} quantification is crucial here because $\sredx{}$ is \emph{not} a deterministic reduction. \emph{Uniform normalization} of $\sredx{}$ transforms the existential into an \emph{universal} quantification.
-If $M$ has a normal form (and so a fortiori a surface normal form), then \emph{every} sequence of $\sredx{}$-steps will terminate.
-The normalizing strategy then iterates this process.
+The heart of the normalization proof is that if $M$ has a $\red$-normal form $N$, we can perform surface steps and reach a \emph{surface normal form}.
+Note that {surface factorization} only guarantees that \emph{there exists} a $\sredx{}$-sequence such that if $M\redx{}^*N$ then $ M\sredx{}^* L \nsredx{}^* N $, where $L$ is $\sredx{}$-normal.
+The \emph{existential} quantification is crucial here because $\sredx{}$ is \emph{not} a deterministic reduction. \emph{Uniform normalization} of $\sredx{}$ transforms the existential into a \emph{universal} quantification: if $M$ has a $\red$-normal form (and so a fortiori a surface normal form), then \emph{every} sequence of $\sredx{}$ steps will terminate.
+The normalizing strategy then iterates this process, performing surface reduction on the subterms of a surface normal form, until we obtain a $\red$-normal form.

-\subsubsection{Uniform normalization of weak and surface reduction}
+\subsubsection{Uniform Normalization of Weak and Surface Reduction}

 [1]{\mathtt{b}(#1)}

 We prove that both weak and surface reduction are uniformly normalizing, \ie for $\ex\in \{\weak,\surf\}$, if a term $M$ is $\ered$-normalizing, then it is strongly $\ered$-normalizing.
 In both cases, the proof relies on the fact that all maximal $\ered$-sequences from a given term $M$ have the same number of $\betac$ steps.